heejungshim/WaveQTL/README.md

 ## User manual

-User manual is in the `WaveQTL/doc/` directory (last edited on 06/16/2014).
+User manual is in the `WaveQTL/doc/` directory.

 ## dsQTLs and analysis in Shim and Stephens (2014)